 A startlingly high number of people in the UK do not believe that the Holocaust happened.
 What is causing such high levels of denial?
 This important video explains the problem.

-- Without looking them up in a dictionary, write definitions for the following words: Holocaust, genocide, anti-Semitism, racism, fascism.
+- Without using a dictionary, write definitions for the following words: Holocaust, genocide, anti-Semitism, racism, fascism.

 - Why is anti-Semitism returning to Europe?
 Discuss as a class.

-- The theme of this year’s Holocaust Memorial Day is “stand together”.
-There will be special events to mark the 75th anniversary of the liberation of Auschwitz.
+- The theme of this year’s Holocaust Memorial Day is “stand together”, with special events to mark the 75th anniversary of the liberation of Auschwitz.
 Write a poem inspired by this year’s theme.